Close Menu

 HOW TO WIN YOUR DISABILITY HEARING

-You can win your disability hearing with the help of our law firm.
-Once your hearing date finally arrives, you may feel like you can see the light at the end of the tunnel.
+You can win your Social Security disability hearing with the help of our law firm.
+Once your hearing date arrives, you may feel like you can see the light at the end of the tunnel.
 However, you probably have even more questions.
-Like, what happens at my hearing?
-Or, how can I be ready to talk to the judge?
-How will I explain my physical and mental symptoms?

 These are a good questions.
-You should be thinking about what you can do to prepare.
+You should be thinking about what you can do to prepare for your hearing.
 Because the most important part of your case has finally arrived.
 You are the main witness at your hearing.
 What you say to the judge matters.
 Spend some time learning about how to answer questions in court.
-Now, it is time to prepare.
-Learn more here about what questions the judge will ask at your ALJ hearing.
-If you need help with your hearing, then contact Cannon Disability.
+Now, is the time to prepare.
+Learn what questions the judge will ask at your ALJ hearing.
+If you need a lawyer to help you win your hearing, then contact our SSD law firm.

 social security disability hearing

 Your file is available for you to review at the Office of Hearing Operations.
 Or, you can request that they send you a copy of your file.
 Usually, it will be sent to you by the SSA mailing a CD.
-If you have a lawyer, then they can access your file on SSA’s online site for attorneys.
+If you have a lawyer, then they can access your file on SSA’s online site.

 WHO IS THE JUDGE?